 We test the proposed approach in both image-grounded conversation and text-based conversation.
-For the first scenario, we exploit the image-chat data published in \cite{shuster2018engaging}, and check if the model learned using both multi-modal and single-modal data can improve upon the state-of-the-art model learned solely from the multi-modal data, especially when the multi-modal data is small in scale.
-For the second scenario, we leverage the Reddit Conversation Corpus published by \citet{dziri2018augmenting}, and examine if latent images can provide useful signals for response generation.
+For the first scenario, we exploit the image-chat data published in \cite{shuster-etal-2020-image}, and check if the model learned using both multimodal and unimodal data can improve upon the state-of-the-art model learned solely from the multimodal data, especially when the multimodal data is small in scale.
+For the second scenario, we leverage the Reddit Conversation Corpus published by \cite{dziri2018augmenting}, and examine if latent images can provide useful signals for response generation.
 Evaluation results indicate that the proposed model can significantly outperform state-of-the-art models in terms of response quality in Scenario I and response informativeness in Scenario II.

-Our contributions are three-fold: (1) proposal of image-grounded dialogue generation with both multi-modal and single-modal data; (2) unifying text-to-image generation and image-grounded dialogue generation within a conditional variational auto-encoding framework; and (3) empirical verification of the effectiveness of the proposed approach in both image-grounded conversation and text-based conversation.
+Our contributions are three-fold: (1) proposal of image-grounded dialogue generation with both multimodal and unimodal data; (2) unifying text-to-image generation and image-grounded dialogue generation within a conditional variational auto-encoding framework; and (3) empirical verification of the effectiveness of the proposed approach in both image-grounded conversation and text-based conversation.